Go to Page Section:

 Every state in the country provides a judicial training and education program that lasts about three weeks for every new judge.

-There are 25 states that require judges to take additional courses throughout their term on the bench.
+25 states require judges to take additional courses throughout their term on the bench.

-There are some judges that are appointed by the government and other judges that are elected by the public.
+Some judges are appointed by the government, and others are elected by the public.

 Education

-In order to become a judge a person will first need to earn an undergraduate degree.
+To become a judge, a person must first earn an undergraduate degree.

 While there is no specific requirement for a bachelor’s degree to attend law school, most students choose history, business, political science, or economics.

-Once completing a bachelor’s degree it will be necessary to earn a law degree.
+Once you have gotten a bachelor’s degree, it will be necessary to earn a law degree.

 Anyone practicing law must attend a law school that has been approved by the ABA (American Bar Association).